 The standing hip flexor march is also another great variation.
 These are more difficult than the supine variation, as the hip flexors have to contract against the band and gravity.

 Hip discomfort during your workouts isn't fun.
-Whether you're having hip pain during squats, or perceived tightness during your regular activities, something needs to be addressed!
+Whether you're having hip pain during squats, or hip flexor tightness during your regular activities, something needs to be addressed!

-If stretching hasn't resolved your issues...maybe it's because your not "tight" after all.
-Cut the endless amount of stretching and work on strengthening your hip flexors instead!
+If stretching hasn't resolved your hip flexor tightness...maybe it's because your not "tight" after all.
+Cut the endless amount of hip flexor stretching and work on strengthening your hip flexors instead!